-Historical re-enactments, events celebrating the foods of past eras and charming village festivals are all part of Tuscany’s Easter traditions: spending Easter in Tuscany is a fantastic opportunity to discover authentic traditions and spend a weekend enjoying the region’s bounty.
+Historical re-enactments, coupled with traditional food and charming village festivals are all part of Tuscany’s Easter celebration: spending Easter in Tuscany is a fantastic opportunity to discover authenticity and spend a weekend enjoying the region’s bounty.

-TRADITIONS: For 350 years, every Easter Sunday in Florence, the wildly popular “Scoppio del Carro” or “Explosion of the Cart” tradition has taken place in front of the Duomo.
+For 350 years, every year on Easter day in Florence, the wildly popular “Scoppio del Carro” or “Explosion of the Cart” tradition has taken place in front of the Duomo.
 The ceremony begins at 10am annually.
-The cart, loaded with fireworks, parades with flag bearers and drummers through the streets of the historic center.
-At 10, it arrives in front of Santa Maria del Fiore, but at 11 is when the show really starts.
-A flying “colombina,”—a rocket shaped like a dove, symbolizing the Holy Spirit—flies out of the cathedral and ignites the cart, creating an extraordinary fireworks display.
+The cart is loaded with fireworks, parades with flag bearers and drummers through the streets of the historic center.
+It arrives in front of Santa Maria del Fiore and at 11 the show really starts: a flying “colombina,”—a dove shaped rocket symbolizing the Holy Spirit—flies out of the cathedral and ignites the cart, creating an extraordinary fireworks show.

-Productions and processions inspired by the Passion story abound during the Easter season, but one of the most famous is L’Antica Giudeata in Chianciano Terme.
+Processions inspired by the Passion of Christ abound during the Easter season, but one of the most famous is L’Antica Giudeata in Chianciano Terme.
 This procession is inspired by a 17th century tradition.
 Over 150 costumed figures take to the town’s streets, with Roman soldiers on horseback, Christ carrying the cross, and Pontius Pilate’s court with housemaids and dignitaries.
 Another event worth attending is Pienza’s Processione degli Scalzi (Barefoot Procession), which takes place each Good Friday and is preceded by 12 hooded, barefoot figures carrying torches.

-CELEBRATIONS: On the Monday after Easter (Pasquetta), you can enjoy the Festa del Cedro (Cedar Festival) in Bibbona, which hosts a charming little daytime market filled with typical local products.
+On the Monday after Easter (Pasquetta in Italian), you can enjoy the Festa del Cedro (Cedar Festival) in Bibbona, which hosts a charming little daytime market filled with typical local products.
 At night, head to the Palio delle Botti, a traditional barrel race through the narrow streets of the town.

 Enjoy the Easter egg tradition at another exciting Pasquetta festival held in Quadalto.
 Quadalto is a small part of the enchanting village of Palazzuolo sul Senio.
 The Sagra dell’Uovo Sodo (Hard-Boiled Egg Festival) offers many fun, quirky activities beyond just food stalls filled with Easter treats.
 Attendees can even compete in a series of challenges involving hard-boiled eggs.